 - Sometimes, it gives a foul smell and mosquito menace during the process if not appropriately maintained.

 - There may get a chance of effluent seepage into the ground water, which can ultimately cause ground water pollution.

 Therefore, we can conclude that the oxidation pond is a biological system that takes about 10-40days of detention time.
 This method load organic matter up to 300-150Kg/hectare/day and have a length of 50-100m, a width of 30-50m and a depth of 0.9-1.5m.

 Usually, an oxidation pond can hold water up to 0.3m and settled sludge up to 0.02m.
-The decomposition of bio-organics produces a foul smell, that’s why the stabilization pond is kept away from the residential areas.
-The use of sodium nitrate avoids foul odour during the wastewater decomposition.
+The decomposition of bio-organics produces a foul smell, due to which the stabilization pond is kept away from the residential areas.
+The use of sodium nitrate avoids foul odour during wastewater decomposition.